 - 'Sugar-free' and 'reduced sugar' do not mean carbohydrate-free, so check the ingredients for other forms of sugar honey, glucose, dextrose, fructose, syrups, lactose, maltose, hydrolysed starch, treacle, molasses. - A reduced-fat food has less fat than the regular version, but it still has a high fat content e.g. mayonnaise or cheese.
 Reduced-fat foods often also contain added carbohydrate or salt to improve their taste.
 Compare the label against the ordinary version of the product to check differences. - 'No added sugars' means that no sugar has been added to the product.
-However, check the ingredients for other forms of sugar - Labels stating 'contains natural sugars' can be misleading.
+However, check the ingredients for other forms of sugar.
+Instead of sugar, manufacturers often add honey, glucose syrup or molasses to add sweetness. - Labels stating 'contains natural sugars' can be misleading.
 This product may contain fruit juice, or honey, so if unsure always check the carbohydrate content of the label.